HubRise/website/content/apps/lightspeed-restaurant/en/food-ordering-platforms.md

 | Payments       | Cash payment ref code                    | (leave empty)                                                       |
 | Order statuses | Mark orders as Accepted                  | `when their HubRise status changes to "Received"`                   |

-## Takeaway.com
+## Just Eat Takeaway

 To receive Takeaway.com orders in Lightspeed, you first need to connect Just Eat Takeaway Bridge, an app included in your HubRise subscription.
 For more information about Just Eat Takeaway Bridge, see the [Just Eat Takeaway Bridge documentation](/apps/just-eat-takeaway).

-To correctly receive your orders, specify the following values in the Just Eat Takeaway Bridge configuration page.
-To learn how to view and modify the configuration page for Just Eat Takeaway Bridge, see the [Just Eat Takeaway Configuration page](/apps/just-eat-takeaway/configuration).
+To correctly receive your Just Eat Takeaway orders in Lightspeed, specify the following values in the Just Eat Takeaway Bridge configuration page.
+To ind out how to view and modify it, see the [Just Eat Takeaway Configuration page](/apps/just-eat-takeaway/configuration).

 | Section        | Name                                     | Ref code                                          |
 | -------------- | ---------------------------------------- | ------------------------------------------------- |